netket/netket/docs/docs/api.rst

 Logging output
 --------------

-Those are the optimization drivers already implmented in Netket:
+Those are the loggers that can be used with the optimization drivers.

 .. autosummary::
    :toctree: _generated/driver